image

 1. Building buyer personas

 First things first, you have to jump into understanding your customers.
 Your buyer personas are a created “profile” of your ideal customers that help your team narrow down and better understand your potential customers.
+The best way to identify personas is to brainstorm as a team who would benefit the most from your product.
+Here is the information you will want to collect or brainstorm to help with messaging:

 • What industry they work in and their role